Policies & Laws that Guide OEOD Investigations

 - UCI Policy on Conflicts of Interest Created by Consensual Relationships

-- UCI Sexual Harassment and Sex Offense Investigation and Adjudication Framework for
+- UCI Sexual Violence and Sexual Harassment Student Investigation and Adjudication Framework

 UC Systemwide Policies